Tutoring is a great way to earn money while doing some good (especially as you can fit it round your busy schedule!).

 A UTR is a 10 digit number that you get from HMRC after you register to do a tax return.
 It's very similar to your National Insurance number, but it's specifically used for your tax return.

-You can register for a UTR directly with HMRC or do it for free with the Earnr app.
+You can register for a UTR directly with HMRC or do it with the Earnr app.

-While most UTR registrations take 10 business days, they can take up to 10 weeks - so make sure you do this as soon as possible.
+While most UTR registrations take three or four weeks, they can take up to 10 weeks - so make sure you do this as soon as possible.

 I already have a UTR - what do I do next?